-VIG's strategic objectives are described in its strategic programme and sustainability programme in the Group Annual Report from page 10 onwards.
+VIG's strategic targets are described in its strategic programme and sustainability programme in VIG's Group Annual Report 2024 from page 10 onwards.
 As described in SBM-1 "Strategy, business model and value chain", the concrete measurable target is to reduce greenhouse gas emissions to net zero in the defined spheres of impact by 2050.
 The base year for target achievement is 2023.
 The details are described in E1 "Climate change".